top of page

 Steel Stud Framing

-You may have heard about metal stud framing in commercial projects, but did you know that many progressive home builders have switched from wood studs to metal studs for stronger buildings and faster construction times?
+While metal stud framing is commonly used in commercial projects, it may come as a surprise that numerous forward-thinking home builders have made the transition from wood studs to metal studs to enhance the strength of buildings and expedite construction processes.

 Metal Studs for Sturdy Framing